DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-1-ect-learning-outcomes.md

 - how might this affect learning in the classroom?

-- what are some of the techniques which you read about which a teacher can use to ensure that pupils don’t become overloaded?
+- what are some of the techniques which you read about which a teacher can use to ensure that pupils don't become overloaded?